 It is also important to distinguish whether the primary use of a given station is for weather purposes or for climate purposes.
 Weather station networks are intended for near-real-time usage, where the precise circumstances of a set of measurements are typically less important.
 In these cases, changes in exposure or other attributes over time are not as critical.
-Climate networks, however, are intended for long-term tracking of atmospheric conditions.
-Siting and exposure are critical factors for climate networks, and it is vitally important that the observational circumstances remain essentially unchanged over the duration of the station record.
+Climate station networks, however, are intended for long-term tracking of atmospheric conditions.
+Siting and exposure are critical factors for climate networks.
+It is vitally important that the observational circumstances remain essentially unchanged over the duration of the station record.
+Some climate networks can be considered hybrids of weather and climate networks.
+These hybrid climate networks can supply information on a short-term "weather" time scale and a longer-term "climate" time scale.